 A Variety of Content, Low Traffic

 A Google PageRank of 6 looks alluring to place a comment.
 However, if that certain blog doesn’t have good traffic and social sharing authority, chances are it’ll be put on a list of sites that will lose value in the future.
+In any link building technique, it’s best to get links from websites with high domain authority and high-quality content.

 If you see “spammy” links on a certain page, it is best not to post your links or blog comments on it.